phansch/philhansch.net/_posts/2019-02-18-onehundred_rust_prs.md

 linting Rust code and the lint resulted in a few false-positives that I also fixed.

-I suppose that experience made me aware of how much potential for improvements there is in Clippy and I decided to spend more time on bug fixing than adding new lints from then on.
+I think this experience made me aware of how much potential for improvements there is in Clippy and I decided to spend more time on bug fixing than adding new lints from then on.